gentoo-mirror/SarahMiaOverlay/README.md

 Budgie is the default desktop of Solus Operating System, written from scratch.
 Besides a more modern design, Budgie can emulate the look and feel of the GNOME 2 desktop.

 This overlay contains both the budgie-desktop, extras and applets for budgie desktop.
-Everything that is needed to run budgie-desktop budgie-extras add a lot of applets and helper applications.
+Everything that is needed to run budgie-desktop. budgie-extras add a lot of applets and helper applications.

 For more information about budgie you can visit: https://github.com/solus-project/budgie-desktop/blob/master/README.md